SerenaRoncagliolo/Exp_Robotics_Lab3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This system is built to simulate an apartment made up of six-room where a human and a per robot can interact.
-The project made use of a Gazebo simulation which is also visualized in RViz.
+This system is built to simulate an apartment made up of six-room where a human and a dog-shaped robot can interact.
+The project uses a Gazebo simulation which is also visualized in RViz.
 The robot can follow four different behaviours: _Normal_, _Sleep_, _Play_ and _Find_.
 The robot is a wheeled dog equipped with a camera and a laser sensor.
 Its main objective is to build a map of the whole environment.
-The human simulated can interact with the robot and command it to start playing, giving it a command of which room to reach as well.
+The human can interact with the robot and command it to start playing, telling it which room it should reach as well.
 The Sleep and Normal behaviour are the same implemented in the previous version of this project, which can be found at this [link](https://github.com/SerenaRoncagliolo/Exp_Robotics_Lab_2).
 However, in the current version of the project, they are developed considering the obstacle within the apartment, so that the robot can autonomously avoid them without colliding with them.
 When the robot assumes Play behaviour, it moves to the human location and waits for a command which indicates which room it should move to.
 While in Find behaviour instead, the robot starts exploring the environment and start mapping.
 Each room can be easily recogni.sed, because each of them contains a different coloured ball, which is detected by the robot camera and used to build a precise map.